j-adamczyk/AWS_serverless_BI_pipeline/README.md

-# AWS_serverless_BI_pipeline
+# AWS serverless BI pipeline

-PoC for building serverless BI pipelines with AWS services
+Proof-of-concept for building serverless BI pipelines, with benchmarks of various approaches.

+Uses serverless AWS services:
+- S3 as data lake
+- Glue for schema discovery
+- Athena for querying files with SQL
+- QuickSight for visualization